matthewtolman/zig_csv/README.md

 This method allows for arbitrary field sizes without knowing anything about the incoming data set.
 This provides for an easy "getting started" experience, but it does so at the cost of performance, especially in regards to the number of memory allocations.

-> Note: By default there is a 4GB limit per field as part of an infinite-loop safeguard.
-If you need to change this, you can "disable" it with the option struct `.{ .partial = .{ max_len = std.math.maxInt(usize) } }`.
+> Note: By default there is a 65K limit per field as part of an infinite-loop safeguard.
+If you need to change this, you can "disable" it with the option struct `.{ .partial = .{ max_iter = std.math.maxInt(usize) } }`.
 Do note that you will need to have a lot of memory on your computer if you disable this.

 In particular, for CSV files with only a single column per row, this will result in `R*log(C)+R` allocations where `R` is the number of  and `C` is the length of each column.
 The extra `+R` is there to account for the final column value allocation.
 For CSV files with multiple columns per row, this will result in `R*log(C_max)+count(F)` allocations where `C_max` is the maximum column length per row and `count(F)` is the number of fields.
 This is obviously not ideal, especially since in practice you should see performance similar to `Nlog(N)` for very large columns.